josh-works/coronavirus_japan_patio11/README.md

 This will be necessarily a bit wandering, because at times it seems that Patrick starts a thread without finishing it, only to pick it up a few weeks later, in which his conclusion makes perfect sense _if you've got the context from when he started the thread weeks prior_.

+> Why are _you_ qualified to do this, Josh?

+1. Most of what Patrick has tweeted has caused me to nod, and think _he said that so well, and poignantly, dancing a line of "saying things without saying things"_
+2. Reporters who have not been reading him for the last few years will need to get up to speed in less than "a few years", I hope that this document might help.

 Explicitly, this document started today, 2020-04-27 2:40p Mountain Time because of [this tweet](https://twitter.com/patio11/status/1254856324950528001?s=20)

 ---------------------------------